 Section for Statistics and Probability Theory

-The section hosts Laboratory of Applied Statistics which develops and applies statistical methods in close collaboration with researchers from other departments at the faculty.
+The section hosts Data Science Laboratory together with the Department for Computer Science.
+DataScienceLab develops and applies statistical methods in close collaboration with researchers from other departments at the faculty.

 Current students can visit the webpage MCs in Statistics on the student intranet.

 From the archive